codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 };
 ```

+# **Pagination**:

-9. **PAGINATION**: In this section I will cover pagination and I will use "/blog" page for this purpose.
+In this section I will cover pagination and I will use "/blog" page for this purpose.
 Blog page will have a querying parameter like "/blog?page=2" which will get that page.
 In total it will have 5 pages for this example.

 The keyword is **NodeJS-Mongoose-Pagination**.
 Other than the snippet down below, there are also files like **shopController.js**, **dbBlogoperation.js**, **blogTable.js**, and **blog.ejs**.